Veeraraju-E/mech-interp-bias/README.md

-# Mechanistically Interpreting and Mitigating Bias in LLMs
+# Fantastic Biases and Where to Find Them

-This repository implements methods for mechanistically interpreting and mitigating bias in language models, specifically focusing on GPT-2 Medium with StereoSet (racial bias) and WinoGender (gender bias) datasets.
+We present our work on mechanistically interpreting mitigate racial and gender bias in LLMs.
+We specifically focus on OSS models like GPT-2 (Medium/Large) and Eleuther AI's GPT-Neo on StereoSet (gender and racial bias) and WinoGender (gender bias) datasets.

 ---